tibs/markup-history/markup-history-extended-notes.rst

         Let's start at the very beginning, a @i(very good place) to start
     @End(Quotation)

-but that can also be written:
+which can also be written in a more LISP-like style:

 .. code::